Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Experimental Results

 \subsubsection{Linear Layers Mimic Deep Layers in MLPs for Feature Learning}

-In this subsection, we study the roles of linear layers and MLP layers at deep layers in feature learning.
+In this subsection, we study the roles of linear layers and MLP layers in deep layers for feature learning.
 To begin, we provide the experimental setup for our experiments.

-\paragraph{Network architectures.} In these experiments, we construct two 7-layer networks: (a) a nonlinear MLP network and (b) a hybrid network formed by a 3-layer MLP followed by a 4-layer linear network.
+\paragraph{Network architectures.} In these experiments, we construct two 8-layer networks: (a) a nonlinear MLP network and (b) a hybrid network formed by a 3-layer MLP followed by a 5-layer linear network.
+In both cases, the final layer ($L$-th layer) serves as a linear classifier.
 We set the hidden dimension $d=1024$ for all linear layers.

 \paragraph{Training dataset and training methods.} We employ the SGD optimizer to train the networks by minimizing the MSE loss on the CIFAR-10 dataset \citep{krizhevsky2009learning}.
 For the settings of the SGD optimizer, we use a momentum of 0.9, a weight decay of $10^{-4}$, and a dynamically adaptive learning rate ranging from $10^{-3}$ to $10^{-5}$, modulated by a CosineAnnealing learning rate scheduler as detailed in \cite{loshchilov2017sgdr}.
 We use the orthogonal initialization in \eqref{eq:init} with $\xi=0.1$ to initialize the network weights.
-The neural networks are trained for 200 epochs with a batch size of 128.
+The neural networks are trained for 400 epochs with a batch size of 128.